andrewfynaardt/chirper/README.md

 ### Extended Features:
 - **Custom Styling**: The application includes custom CSS, scripts, and Google Fonts to enhance the user interface and provide a visually appealing experience.
 - **HTMX Integration**: Utilizes HTMX for dynamic content updates, allowing interactions without full-page reloads.
 - **AJAX-Based Liking**: Users can like chirps instantly without needing to refresh the page, improving responsiveness and user experience.
+- **Chirp Filtering**: Users can chose the order to view the chirps.

 ## Requirements